Harriet Ann Jacobs, Author of Incidents in the Life of a Slave Girl

 “Though we were all slaves, I was so fondly shielded that I never dreamed I was a piece of merchandise, trusted to them for safe keeping…”

-When Harriet was six her mother died, sending her and her brother to live with her mother’s enslaver and mistress, Margaret Horniblow, where Harriet was graciously welcomed.
-Here she learned to read, write, and sew, and had a relatively happy life until her owner’s death in 1825.
+Harriet was very fond of Miss Horniblow and expected to be emancipated.
+Instead, when Miss Horniblow died in 1825, she willed Harriet to her three-year old niece, Mary Matilda Norcom.
+After this, she and her brother were sent to live with her mother’s enslaver and mistress, Margaret Horniblow.
+Here she learned to read, write, and sew, and had a relatively happy life until Horniblow’s death in 1825.”

 She remained hidden in order to escape capture by Dr. Norcom who continuously tried to re-enslave her until her freedom was bought in 1852.

-After the Willis family bought Harriet’s freedom, the journey to reunite with her children began.
-Traveling between New York and Boston over the next few years finally gave her that reunion she had been dreaming of for years.
+Jacobs worked as a nursemaid for the family of abolitionist Nathaniel Parker Willis and his wife, Cornelia Grinnell Willis.
+After theyy bought Harriet’s freedom, the journey to reunite with her children began.
+Traveling between New York and Boston over the next few years finally gave her that reunion she had dreamed of for years.

 . . . . . . . . . .